-Odour can come from many sources, including spear pumps, septic tanks, compost heaps, rotting vegetation, fertilisers and rubbish.
+Odour can come from many sources, including septic tanks, compost heaps, rotting vegetation, fertilisers and rubbish.
 Sometimes odour can affect neighbours and interfere with their normal activities.
 If severe enough, it can impact on people's health.

-- Keep your yard tidy – rubbish and vegetation can create odours
+- Keep your yard tidy – rubbish and vegetation can create odours.

-- Consider weather conditions before applying fertilisers – try to avoid windy and wet days
+- Consider weather conditions before applying fertilisers – try to avoid windy and wet days.

 - Cover or enclose your compost and turn it regularly.